goldtlab/oldwebsite/_pages/join.md

     margin: 5px" /><br/>
 <i style="font-size:90%">The view from the office.</i>
 </div>

-The lab is currently growing, and we're recruiting at the post-doc and PhD student level.
-Many of the greatest ideas and discoveries have come from a diverse mix of minds, backgrounds and experiences, and so I am committed to cultivating an inclusive work environment that is welcoming to everybody.</p>
+The lab is currently growing, and we're recruiting at the post-doc, PhD and master student level.
+Many of the greatest ideas and discoveries have come from a diverse mix of minds, backgrounds and experiences, and so we are committed to cultivating an inclusive work environment that is welcoming to everybody.</p>

-<p>Please feel free to reach out informally by mail if you are interested in
+<p>Please feel free to reach out informally <a
-joining; I'm looking forward to hearing from you.</p>
+href="mailto:goldt.sebastian@gmail.com">by mail</a> if you are interested in joining; I'm looking forward to hearing from you.</p>

 <!--Post-doc (Sep 2021, deadline: 31.01.2021)